-This article is part 4 of our 5-part Employee Engagement and Culture Checklist for 2021 Series:
+This article is part 4 of our 5-part Employee Engagement and Culture Checklist Series:

 “Communication makes the world go round.
 It facilitates human connections, and allows us to learn, grow and progress.
 It’s not just about speaking or reading but understanding what is being said – and in some cases what is not being said.” -Richard Branson